LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 ### 9.3 Public Records

 - Meeting summaries, voting records, and major decisions will be made publicly available
-- A dedicated #transparency channel will be used to post regular updates on league operations

 ## 10. Conclusion